sladestewart/ai-routines-scripts-cursor/README.md

 - The three Cursor Rules are:
  - ai-routines.mdc : The rules for managing AI Routines (natural-language 'scripts')
  - ai-scripts.mdc : The rules for managing (documents containing formal-language - e.g. grunt, shell, etc. - scripts but structured in a way that Cursor can use them to help with script management including execution)
  - ai-execution.mdc : Intended to contain rules governing generally, how Cursor acts on commands - from other Routines, from prompts, etc.  It currently does contain a few rules that were discovered to be helpful/necessary as these AI Routines/Scripts Cursor Rules were being developed.
+NOTE: As things progress, it might make sense for this to be moved out of this repo and into some orther repo like its own dedicated repo.
+We'll see.

 ## Implementing In Your Project
 -- Clone this repo.
 NOTE: You almost certainly want to clone this into the project you want to use these Cursor Rules in.
 You want them in a 'well-known place' and then copied into the new project - so that there's no 'git link' between this repo and your new project.